-Tax fees in fiscal 2016 and 2015 pertained to services in connection with the review of the Company's tax return for the prior fiscal year and evaluation of the Company's compliance with new federal tax regulations.
+2 Tax fees in fiscal 2017 and 2016 pertained to services in connection with the review of the Company's tax return for the prior fiscal year.
+Tax fees in 2016 also included evaluation of the Company's compliance with new federal tax regulations.

-All other fees in fiscal 2016 and 2015 pertained primarily to subscription to EY's online accounting research tool year.
+3 All other fees in fiscal 2017 and 2016 pertained primarily to subscription to EY's online accounting research tool year.